aleleio/teambuilding-games/games/concentric-circles.md

     score: 2
   - slug: id
     score: 1
-prior_prep: Can I have us divide into two equal-sized groups!\nGroup one, please form a circle, facing outward.
+prior_prep: "Can I have us divide into two equal-sized groups!\nGroup one, please form a circle, facing outward.
 Group two, each person find a partner from group one and look deep in their eyes!
 One partner per person! \n\nNow, you have a minute or so to have a short conversation (about...), and when I say 'Switch' the group in the middle will move clockwise to the next partner from the outside group. \n\nUnderstood? (time for questions)\n\nGood!
-Let's go! ;)
+Let's go! ;)"
 exhausting: False
 touching: False
 scalable: False